Is it Safe to Travel to Iceland in 2026?

 • If another volcanic eruption happens, all the protocols that have been perfected throughout the previous eruptions will be applied to ensure the safety of everyone.

-Blue Lagoon in Iceland
+Can I Visit the Blue Lagoon in Iceland in 2026?

 Safety is the top priority, and the Blue Lagoon usually closes at the start of each eruption until authorities evaluate its direction and intensity; once that has been assessed, the lagoon opens again following guidance from local authorities to ensure everyone's safety.

 The good news is that despite all this, you will most likely be able to enjoy bathing in the Blue Lagoon during your visit to Iceland.
-The Blue Lagoon has been mostly open during 2024 and their team is highly trained in evacuation plans and safety strategies, making sure that if another eruption happens, everyone will be secure.
+The Blue Lagoon has been mostly open during 2024 and 2025, and their team is highly trained in evacuation plans and safety strategies, making sure that if another eruption happens, everyone will be secure.

 As Iceland continues honoring its nickname as the land of ice and fire, it is important to answer all the questions that travelers might have before visiting, so please let us know if you have any more questions, and we will gladly assist!